ridhodwid/Leaflet.VectorTileLayer/README.md

 Limitations
 -----------

-Currently, only line and polygon features are visualised, but support for point features is planned in a future release.

 At this time, only SVG rendering and vector tiles in [`protobuf`][PBF] format are supported, but support for other renderers or formats may be